 On September 22, 2011, the ECCC issued a “severance order” separating Case 002 into segments by topic and chronology.
 The Trial Chamber decided to separate the case in order to allow the Chamber to issue a verdict and sentence, if appropriate, at the end of each segment.
 This arrangement would permit the establishment of facts, guilt or innocence, and the issuance of a sentence, as soon as possible, before the defendants and the victims pass away.
-The first segment, known as Case 002/1, includes the allegations in the indictment of crimes against humanity, including murder, extermination, persecution (except on religious grounds), forced transfer and enforced disappearances, that occurred during the forced evacuation of Phnom Penh in April 1975 and the second phase of forced transfers from different parts of the country in 1976, as well as the execution of former Lon Nol soldiers at Tuol Po Chrey in Pursat immediately after the Khmer Rouge takeover in 1975.
+The first segment, known as Case 002/1, covered the allegations in the indictment of crimes against humanity, including murder, extermination, persecution (except on religious grounds), forced transfer and enforced disappearances, that occurred during the forced evacuation of Phnom Penh in April 1975 and the second phase of forced transfers from different parts of the country in 1976, as well as the execution of former Lon Nol soldiers at Tuol Po Chrey in Pursat immediately after the Khmer Rouge takeover in 1975.
 In addition, Case 002/1 involved evidence on the structure of Democratic Kampuchea, the Roles of each of the Accused (both in the establishment of Democratic Kampuchea and their role in the Democratic Kampuchea government), and the five policies driving Democratic Kampuchea.
 The first judgment issued by the Court will be on the guilt or innocence of Nuon Chea and Khieu Samphan on these crimes only.
 The Court has not yet scheduled the dates for the second trial, but the proceedings are estimated to begin in Fall of 2014.

-As of June 2013, the Court has only held substantive and impact hearings for the first segment.
-The Case File already contains 46 written records of interviews with the Charged Persons; over 1,000 written records of interviews of witnesses and Civil Parties; numerous reports on crime sites, demographic data and medical evidence; as well as over 11,600 pieces of documentary evidence relating to the facts of the case.
+By the close of the substantive hearings and impact hearings in Case 002/1, the Court received 46 written records of interviews with the Charged Persons; over 1,000 written records of interviews of witnesses and Civil Parties; numerous reports on crime sites, demographic data and medical evidence; as well as over 11,600 pieces of documentary evidence relating to the facts of the case.
 Video highlights and transcripts of the proceedings are available on the Court website.

 On September 7, 2010 the ECCC issued the Order on the Admissibility of Civil Party Applicants Residing Outside the Kingdom of Cambodia, in which it declared 30 out of 41 of the clients CJA represents admissible as Civil Parties in Case 002.
 The rest of the applications were declared inadmissible on the grounds of insufficient information necessary to support the application and a lack of causal link between the alleged harm and the facts under investigation by the Co-Investigating Judges.

-CJA appealed the decision on September 17, 2010 and on June 24, 2011, the Pre-Trial Chamber of the ECCC reversed the order, announcing that over 1,700 rejected applicants would now be accepted [PDF, 17.3 MB], bringing the total number of Civil Parties to 3866.
-Read more on the reactions of Cambodian-American Civil Parties.
+CJA appealed the decision on September 17, 2010 and on June 24, 2011, the Pre-Trial Chamber of the ECCC reversed the order, announcing that over 1,700 rejected applicants would now be accepted, bringing the total number of Civil Parties to 3,866.

-Initial hearings commenced in June 2011, addressing, among other issues, reparations to be awarded to the Civil Parties upon a conviction, and the parties' voluminous witness lists—more than 1000 in total.
-Read a summary of the first week of hearings here.
+Initial hearings commenced in June 2011, addressing, among other issues, reparations to be awarded to the Civil Parties upon a conviction, and the parties' voluminous witness lists—more than 1,000 in total.

 Since then, CJA attorneys have questioned key witnesses, including former Khmer Rouge official LONG Norin on the treatment of Cambodians that returned to Cambodia from abroad after the start of the Khmer Rouge regime, and former Khmer Rouge soldier PE CHUY Chip Se on the forced transfer of civilians during the war.

 On May 14, 2013, the Court announced that they were bringing substantive hearings to a close.
 From May 27 to June 4, they held an impact hearing on the harms suffered by civil party victims, in order to determine the appropriate reparations for this portion of the trial.
 CJA client Sophany Bay testified on June 4, 2013, regarding the harms inflicted upon her and her family during the forced evacuation of Phnom Penh, and the continued impact of these harms on her and her community in the United States diaspora.
 Video of her testimony is below and a detailed summary of her testimony is available here.
 Ms. Bay is currently a mental health counselor at the Gardner Mental Health Center in San Jose, CA, where she assists fellow victims of the Khmer Rouge regime with post-traumatic stress disorder (PTSD) symptoms; as such, she was able to provide particular insight to the Chamber regarding the long-term mental health problems that victims of the regime suffer, regardless of the time elapsed or distance from Cambodia.
-Ms. Bay also lost her three young children during the Khmer Rouge regime, and suffers from PTSD to this day.
-Ms. Bay and the other civil parties still await a reparations judgment.
+Ms. Bay lost all three of her children during the Khmer Rouge regime.

 Photo Credits: Heng Sinith